FlaxEngine/FlaxDocs/manual/scripting/cpp/logging-assertions.md

 LOG(Error, "player speed: {0}, direction: {1}", 11.0f, Vector3::UnitX);
 ```

+Those logs are also redirected to the low-level platform output (via `Platform::Log`) so can be seen when using target platform debugger andor utilities (eg. *Visual Studio* program output, or Android *adb* output).

 ## Debug Log

 C++ API contains access to `DebugLog` utility used in C# scripts.
 It displays messages in *Debug Log* window in Editor.
-It also supports showing the complete stack trace of the log location for easier debugging.
+It also supports showing the complete stack trace of the log location for easier debugging (including copying messages with *Ctrl+C*).

 Examples: